Slow Cooker Balsamic Chicken with Tomatoes and Chard

 As for the dress, I ended up shopping in my very own closet and found exactly what I needed.
 I’m now, just finally, filling in that calendar, letting the tears fall as my mind travels through Isabelle’s grade school years, and looking forward to summer.

-• 1 bunch swiss chard, stems removed, roughly chopped
+- 1 bunch swiss chard (or other leafy greens), stems removed, roughly chopped

 Season the chicken with salt and pepper on both sides.